roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network management/Service Management/Use annotations to configure SLB instances.md

         **Note:**

         For CCM V1.9.3.164-g2105d2e-aliyun and later, node weights are calculated based on the number of pods that run on each node for services whose externalTrafficPolicy is set to **Local**.
-For more information about node weight calculation, see [How does CCM calculate node weights in Local mode?](/intl.en-US/User Guide for Kubernetes Clusters/Network management/FAQ.md)
+For more information about node weight calculation, see [How does the CCM calculate node weights in Local mode?](/intl.en-US/User Guide for Kubernetes Clusters/Network management/FAQ.md)

     ```
     apiVersion: v1